Guide to Columbia, SC’s Main Street District

 Main Course: This former Top Golf Swing Suite is now the Main Course with a range of food, drink and entertainment options.

-Where to stay in Columbia’s Main Street District
+Where To Stay In The Main Street District